Combe Down: Amenities

 Combe Down has many local amenities including schools, churches, shops, local societies and pubs.
+It has two allotment sites: 64 plots on a privately owned site at Church Road, established in 1895, and ten plots at Foxhill owned by the parish council.

 The local state primary school is Combe Down CEVC (Church of England Voluntary Controlled) Primary School, housed partly in a log cabin imported from Finland.
 The nearest state secondary school (with sixth form) is Ralph Allen School.
-The independent Monkton Combe School is located in the nearby village of Monkton Combe while its prep school, pre-prep and nursery are all in Combe Down village.
+The independent Monkton Combe School is in the nearby village of Monkton Combe while its prep school, pre-prep and nursery are all in Combe Down village.
 Prior Park College, an independent Catholic secondary school, is adjacent to the village.

-Shops in the centre of the original village include a co-op, a cycle shop, a delicatessen with coffee shop, two estate agencies, a pharmacy, a hair salon and a crockery hire business.
-There is also a suite of serviced offices available to rent.
-A car repair garage and an undertakers are both close to the centre of the village.
-There was a small branch of Barclays Bank (closed in 2018) on North Road, adjacent to a second-hand children's clothes shop, and there is a fish and chip shop on Bradford Road.
-The village post office closed in 2006 despite public opposition and the nearest post office branch is now located inside a grocery store in a row of shops on the Bradford Road.
+The centre of the village has a range of shops and small businesses.
+The post office closed in 2006 despite public opposition and the nearest post office branch is now inside a grocery store in a row of shops on the Bradford Road.

-There are three local pubs, an Anglican church (Holy Trinity) and a non-conformist chapel (Union Chapel) in the village.
+There is an Anglican church (Holy Trinity) and a non-conformist chapel (Union Chapel).
 A Roman Catholic church (Saint Peter and Saint Paul) is on the edge of the village, adjacent to the Foxhill estate.
-The Church Rooms in the centre of the village are available for hire by local groups.

-The village pubs are the King William IV, the Hadley Arms and the Forester & Flower (formerly The Foresters).

-Combe Down has two flourishing rugby union clubs and a cricket club, a children's nursery, a doctors' surgery and a dentist as well as an active Cub and Scout Group (10th Bath) with its own Scouts' Hut.
+Combe Down has two rugby union clubs and a cricket club, a children's nursery, a doctors' surgery and a dentist as well as an active Cub and Scout Group (10th Bath) with its own Scouts' Hut.
 There are several societies, including an active local history group (the Combe Down Heritage Society), a branch of the Women's Institute and two art groups.